-This Substantial Amendment also eliminates the Construction and Commercial Revolving Loan Program (CCRL), Multifamily Reconstruction, Repair, and Resilience Program (Multifamily R3) and Puerto Rico by Design Program; eliminates the Critical Infrastructure Resilience Program, but consolidates some activities of this program into the Non-Federal Match Program; and consolidates the Community Resilience Centers Program under the City Revitalization Program.
+This Substantial Amendment also eliminated the Construction and Commercial Revolving Loan Program (CCRL), Multifamily Reconstruction, Repair, and Resilience Program (Multifamily R3) and Puerto Rico by Design Program; eliminated the Critical Infrastructure Resilience Program but consolidated some activities of this program into the Non-Federal Match Program; and consolidated the Community Resilience Centers Program under the City Revitalization Program.

-Additional changes include updates to the budget table to reflect the reallocation of funds from the programs being eliminated, revisions to a few images that correspond to text changes within the Plan, the correction of Amendment 4 language to past tense, and other minor grammatical changes.
+Additional changes included updates to the budget table to reflect the reallocation of funds from the programs being eliminated, revisions to a few images that correspond to text changes within the Plan, the correction of Amendment 4 language to past tense, and other minor grammatical changes.